 COST: depends on needs

 Mulching your flower beds will help add to the overall look of your home.
-I can’t tell you a cost.
+But I can’t tell you a cost.
 There are too many factors such as what type of mulch you plan to use and how much you need.
-My home is in the midst of a pine forest.
-We get our mulch for free by raking up clean pinestraw from the woods.
+For instance, my home is in the midst of a pine forest.
+So we get our mulch for free by raking up clean pinestraw from the woods.

 When I have purchased mulch in the past, I have found that it’s better to buy it from a local landscaping company.
 No hauling expensive bags in the back of your car this way.
 They generally sell it by the load and deliver it right to you.
 You get more for the money and with less hassle!